fkariminejadasl/ml-notebooks/tutorial/README.md

 **Create an account**

-Create ticket or email servicedesk@surf.nl https://servicedesk.surf.nl
+Create ticket from the below link under "Apply for access / On institute contract": https://servicedesk.surf.nl
+In the case of an issue, email servicedesk@surf.nl or create a ticket under "Servicedesk / create a ticket".

 https://portal.cua.surf.nl : first copied public key in here (only done once)